omris-elda/SFIA-Project-2/README.md

 The Jenkins script will then run through the process of building, testing, and deploying the program, as explained above.\
 ## Testing
 ---
+With my testing I was able to reach a minimum of 90% coverage, with the only bits of code not being tested being the lines that aren't actually used, and are only coded so that should I want to expand the functionality of the program it wouldn't be too hard.
+These lines of code are essentially just to edit the attributes of my PlayerCharacter model.
+While I use the functions that add value to the attributes, I do not currently have any need to remove value from, or examine the value of the classes attributes, and so while those lines are coded in, they are superfluous at the moment.\
+Having said that, the vast majority of the program has been tested, from ensuring that all the pages succesfully load, to making sure that the main view all page loads after the generate page has done its job.
+This means that no matter the outcome of the generate page, we've ensured that the view all page will still load properly, and that the various APIs return valid results.
 ## Current Bugs
 ---
 Currently the Nginx container doesn't always deploy to every single Swarm node, meaning that if I try to connect to the website through some of the nodes it won't always work.
 A way to fix this would be to have Nginx running as a separate service on a dedicated VM, so that that was always the entry point for the application.
 This is something that can be implemented in a later build.\